Broader Impacts Fair

 Contact: Eric Bugarin

-Tutoring Chicago is a private, non-profit organization that provides free weekly tutoring to over 1,000 1-9 grade Chicagoland students facing economic and social barriers.
-The organization is entering its 57th year of service and will have a capacity to enroll close to 1,200+ students and volunteers for the 2022-2023 program year!
+Tutoring Chicago is a private, non-profit organization that provides free weekly tutoring to over 1,000 Chicagoland students in grades 1–12 facing economic and social barriers.
+The organization is entering its 59th year of service and will have a capacity to enroll 1,200 students and volunteers for the 2024-2025 program year!

-Opportunities: Tutoring Chicago is always looking for dedicated and committed volunteers to serve as tutors that provide weekly tutoring/mentoring support to our amazing students.
-Tutors are paired one-to-one with students, and provide support in a variety of different subject areas.
-Tutoring Chicago has a curated curriculum, training, resources and the support to assure everyone becomes a great tutor, regardless of experience.
-Above all, we seek individuals who want to impact, inspire and empower!
+Opportunities: Tutoring Chicago is looking for dedicated and committed volunteers to provide weekly in-person or remote tutoring/mentoring support to our amazing students.
+Role models are paired one-to-one with students and provide support in a variety of different subject areas in addition to mentorship opportunities.
+Volunteers decide their journey with us by selecting their method, program, grade level and evening preferences.
+No experience or special skills are required.
+Tutoring Chicago has a curated curriculum, weekly agendas, training, resources and the support to assure everyone becomes a great tutor, mentor and role model, regardless of experience.
+Above all, we seek individuals who want to impact, inspire, and empower!

-In order to meet the needs of the growing number of students, Tutoring Chicago is looking to secure more dynamic volunteer tutors.
+In order to meet the needs of the growing number of students, Tutoring Chicago is looking to secure more dynamic volunteer tutors remotely or at our Lincoln Park, Logan Square and new Southside location, located 4 miles away from the UChicago campus.
 Tutoring Chicago also provides occasional one-time volunteer opportunities where support is needed for various activities and events.
-Tutoring Chicago will offer both in-person and virtual/remote options for the 2022-2023 program year.
+Tutoring Chicago will offer 4 programs on 3 days both in-person and virtually for the 2024-2025 program year.

 Relevant Disciplines: Biological Sciences, Physical Sciences, Social Sciences, Engineering, Mathematics

-University of Chicago Astronomy & Astrophysics Department and the Cosmic Microwave Background Stage 4 (CMB-S4) Project
+University of Chicago Astronomy & Astrophysics Department, Cosmic Microwave Background Stage 4 (CMB-S4) Collaboration, and South Pole Telescope Project

 Contact: Juliet Crowell